This event has been and gone!

 Completing and complimenting this feast of music is Hannah, who is a fine fiddle and banjo player, as well as being a gifted vocalist and songwriter.
 Her interest in the traditional music scene around Devon (where she grew up) has led to a beautiful catalogue of songs that innovatively blend old traditions and new melodies.

-Glasgow born but residing in Bristol, Paul Tierney, better known as Lonely Tourist, delivers a delicious blend of folk and skiffle with a hint of country.
+Lonely Tourist delivers a 'beard pop' and 'pub-step' like a greyhound out the traps.
 The tunes are largely upbeat and joyous, despite the sometimes bleak subject matter.
 Imagine Malcolm Middleton taking a happy pill, and this might be the result.

 "Put simply to the uninitiated we’re watching Johnny Cash with the broadest Scottish accent" - Bristol 24-7